-The school newsletter, The Husky's Howl, is sent home to inform parents of upcoming school events and school news.
-This is sent monthly via email and is also posted on the Hill website.
+The school newsletter, The Husky's Howl, is sent home via School Messenger to inform parents of upcoming school events and school news.
+This is sent weekly via email and is also posted on the Hill website.
 Every effort is made to keep families fully informed regarding school activities; parents are encouraged to review pertinent information with your children.